onemarketdata/onetick-py/doc_sphinx/static/installation/webapi.rst

 Installation
 ============

-This section describes how to install the `onetick-py` package to use remotely with OneTick Cloud Server.
+This section describes how to install the `onetick-py` package to use remotely with OneTick REST API, such as used by `OneTick Cloud <https://www.onetick.com/cloud-services>`_.
 In this case, the package does not require OneTick binaries to be installed on the client side.

 - If you have OneTick binaries installed on your machine and want to use `onetick-py` locally with them,